ahyangnb/flutter_compose_ui_modifiers/example/README.md

 );
 ```

-With the `flutterui_modifiers` package installed you could transform the above code to a modifier-style equivalent which might look something like this:
+With the `flutter_compose_ui_modifiers` package installed you could transform the above code to a modifier-style equivalent which might look something like this:

 ```dart
 List<Widget> list = [];